grantmgraves/rpi_ADCP_datalogger/README.md

 8. Setup ADCP using PulseWaves and prepare a start time, unplug RS485 from ADCP and plug into Raspberry Pi

 9. Go to your SerialDataRecorder_rs485.py and Edit IDLE, then run code.
-You should receive some red output text indicating a successful connection to the RS-485 adapter.
+You should receive some red output text indicating a successful connection to the RS-485 adapter and a printed output to wherever the python code is running that indicates datalogger is connected. *TO-DO: Automate this step.

 10. Once data is coming in, it should be located in the /mnt/usb folder